treasure-data/digdag/digdag-docs/src/operators/require.md

   ```

 * **project_id**: project_id
+* **project_name**: project_name

-  Id of another project.
-You can kick another project's workflow by setting this parameter.
+  You can kick another project's workflow by setting project_id or project_name.

-  Examples:
+  If the project does not exist, the task will fail.
+  If you set both project_id and project_name, the task will fail.

+  Examples 1:

   ```
   require>: another_project_wf
   project_id: 12345
   ```

-* **project_name**: project_name

-  Name of another project.
-You can kick another project's workflow by setting this parameter.

-  Examples:
+  Examples 2:

   ```
   require>: another_project_wf